getdish/dish/docs/next.md

 # inbox

-- add crawler step to try and find instagram page link
-  - can show it in various places
-  - can use it later to then scan for images

-- summary for each top reviewer place: take top X reviews and run through summarizer, then potentially secondly through gpt3 or eleuthers gpt service if they have

-- need to validate ratings aren't above 5, below 0

-- rate limit mutations

-- login link + email option button (lower)

 - adding in OSM data for any location

 - auto create lists on voting will flesh out profiles

-- getting search into graph will make a much better homepage possible and easier caching

 - directions:
     - making lists more into articles
     - adding any type of item to the map

-- duplicate image check, i beleive i started on this by adding a hash function that we could check against but didnt finish

-- lists need a way to change the slug since we auto-generate it first. it should probably just do it one time, so need to track that in db (or some other way?).

 - show little map markers with color/rating/(sometimes emoji)

 - related good restaurants nearby on restaurantpage

-- comments (list page, review)

-- may want lists to have inline mentions in the body, or integrate the visual of listpage into the body (would also make a good listcard)

 - location search show current region + parent region as an icon